rroland10/dex223-bug-bounty/README.md

 5. **Submit**: That's it!

 **No complex forms, no email templates, no PGP keys - just a simple GitHub issue!**

+Our team members will review these public reports and respond in the comments thread.

 ## Program Scope